Sid72020123/Earthquake-Data-Analyzer/README.md

 ### Usage

-1. Select your desired filters (country, date range, magnitude range)
+1. Navigate to the **🤖 ML Prediction** tab
-2. The model automatically trains on the filtered data
+2. The model automatically trains on the last 3 years of global historical data (dashboard filters don't affect ML)
-3. Review the model performance metrics
+3. Review the model performance metrics (R², MSE, RMSE)
-4. Examine the prediction graphs and trend analysis
+4. Examine the training visualization, prediction graphs, and trend analysis
+5. Check the info box explaining why 3 years was chosen
-5. Read the model explanation to understand the results
+6. Read the model explanation to understand the results

 ## 📝 Files Description